systemd/zram-generator/man/zram-generator.md

 When the unit is stopped, the zram device is reset, freeing memory and allowing the device to be reused.

 `zram-generator` implements systemd.generator(7).

+### Applying config changes

+This generator is invoked in early boot, and the devices it configures will be created very early too, so the easiest way to apply config changes is to simply reboot the machine.

+Nevertheless, sometimes it may be useful to add new devices or apply config changes at runtime.
+Applying new configuration means restarting the units, and that in turn means recreating the zram devices.
+This means that *file systems are temporarily unmounted and their contents lost*, and *pages are moved out of the compressed swap device* into other memory.
+If this is acceptable, `systemctl restart systemd-zram-setup@zramN` or `systemctl restart systemd-zram-setup@*` may be used to recreate a specific device or all configured devices.
+(If the device didn't exist, `restart` will create it.)
+If the way the device is used (e.g. the mount point or file system type) is changed, `systemctl daemon-reload` needs to be called first to recreate systemd units.
+If a device or mount point is removed from configuration, the unit should be stopped before calling `daemon-reload`.
+Otherwise, systemd will not know how to stop the unit properly.

 ## REPORTING BUGS